YuriGardinazzi/ProtocellSimulator/README.md

 Protocell simulator built with [BioDynaMo](http://biodynamo.web.cern.ch/).

-This is my personal thesis project that aims to simulate protocells dynamics, at the moment it is working progress.
+This is my personal thesis project that aims to simulate protocells dynamics, at the moment it is work in progress.

 # How to run it